izdyr/Python/README.md

 ## ☁️ Weather App

-This Python script utilizes the OpenWeather API to provide current weather information for a specified city and country. 🌍🌦️ The code prompts the user to input the city name and country code, then requests the OpenWeather API to fetch real-time weather data.
+This Python script utilizes the OpenWeather API to provide weather information for a specified city and country. 🌍🌦️ The code prompts the user to input the city name and country code, then requests the OpenWeather API to fetch real-time weather data.
 The temperature in degrees Celsius and a brief description of the weather (e.g., cloudy, sunny) are then extracted from the API response and presented to the user. ☀️🌧️ If the API request is unsuccessful, the script informs the user that weather information cannot be retrieved.

 > **Input:**
 ```console